code4b/complete-chat-app/Readme.md

 ## AI Tool Usage

-This project was developed with the assistance of GitHub Copilot, which helped with:
+This project was developed with the assistance of ChatGPT, GitHub Copilot, which helped with:
 - Code structure and organization
 - Security best practices implementation
 - API endpoint design